 Criteria and Expectations

-All faculty members, regardless of rank, experience, or discipline, are engaged in a similar intellectual enterprise and perform essentially the same kinds of services for CSU Stanislaus.
+All faculty members, regardless of rank, experience, or discipline, are engaged in a similar intellectual enterprise and perform essentially the same kinds of services for Stanislaus State.
 In recognition of this fact, the same criteria are used to evaluate faculty for retention, the according of tenure, and the several levels of promotion.
 Among the criteria are teaching proficiency, scholarship, or other equivalent creative activities, possession of a doctorate or appropriate terminal degree, and participation in university affairs.
 Check your departmental retention, promotion and tenure elaborations, and with your department chair to see what the specific expectations are with regard to your department.

 RPT Timetables and Instructions